Freemasons' Hall, Edinburgh

 Freemasons' Hall in Edinburgh, Scotland, is the headquarters of Scottish Freemasonry, the Grand Lodge of Scotland.
 It is located at 96 George Street.

 A Category A listed building, the hall was built during 1911–1912 and was designed by the Edinburgh architect Alexander Hunter Crawford.
 Crawford was himself a prominent freemason, and the hall is described as his most important work.
-The four-storey building also features a museum of masonic treasures and fhe facade features a large statue of St Andrew, by the sculptor Henry Snell Gamley.
+The four-storey building also features a museum of masonic treasures and the facade features a large statue of St Andrew, by the sculptor Henry Snell Gamley.
 The building replaced a previous hall erected in 1858, designed by David Bryce.